aspose-barcode/Aspose.BarCode-Documentation/phpjava/getting-started/installation/_index.md

 ```

 > **GD Extension Required**
-> This library requires the [GD extension](https://www.php.net/manual/en/book.image.php) to be installed and enabled in your PHP environment.
+> This library requires the <a href="https://www.php.net/manual/en/book.image.php" target="_blank">GD extension</a> to be installed and enabled in your PHP environment.
 > Composer **does not install PHP extensions** — it only verifies their presence during installation.

 If `ext-gd` is missing, you may encounter the following error: